nellyngoga/plsql_window_functions_29139_nelly/README.md

 > "All sources were properly cited.
 Implementations and analysis represent original work.
 No AI-generated content was copied without attribution or adaptation."

 I hereby confirm that this assignment is my own original work.
 All SQL queries were written, tested, and debugged independently.
-The business scenario, data analysis, and interpretations reflect my personal understanding of the concepts taught in INSY 8311.
+The business scenario, data analysis, and interpretations reflect my personal understanding of the concepts taught.